-Questions about the AVTAA application process can be sent to Darci Palmer (AVTAA Executive Secretary), dpalmerrvt@hotmail.com or Jessica Konzer-Birdwell (AVTAA Credentials Chair), jkonzer@utk.edu.
-If you do not receive a reply within 5 business days please email again or contact the other person.
+Questions about the AVTAA application process can be sent to Darci Palmer (AVTAA Executive Secretary), dpalmerrvt@hotmail.com.
+If you do not receive a reply within 5 business days please email again.

 Disclaimer: AVTAA supports and promotes professional honesty and personal integrity during the application process to become certified as a VTS (Anesthesia & Analgesia).
 Any form of professional dishonesty, including plagiarism, will not be tolerated.
 Any application found to have evidence of plagiarism or guilty of providing dishonest information will be automatically rejected.